 \subsubsection{Action Module}

-Action Mechanism: When the game time reaches the scheduled plan time, the Agent starts executing the specific plan.
-By considering the current plan and personality information, GPT-4-turbo generates a detailed, objective natural language description of the Agent's actions regarding the plan.
-Before executing the plan, the Agent must first check if the environmental conditions meet the plan's objectives, adopting the item interaction condition logic from Generative Agents.
+Action Mechanism: When the game time reaches the scheduled plan time, the Agent executes the specific plan.
+By considering the current plan and personality information, GPT-4-turbo generates a detailed, objective, natural language description of the Agent's actions regarding the plan.
+Before executing the plan, the Agent must check if the environmental conditions meet the plan's objectives, adopting the item interaction condition logic from Generative Agents\cite{park_generative_2023}.
 If the target interaction object is occupied, the Agent will replan until conditions are met.
-Once the environmental object target for executing the plan is secured, the Agent will take over the interaction spot (in social scenarios, reserving adjacent spots for its social peers) and perform the action.
+Once the environmental object target for executing the plan is secured, the Agent will take over the interaction spot (in social scenarios, reserving adjacent spots for its social peers) and perform the Action.

-Continously Developing Communication: When two Agents come within a certain distance of each other, there's a probability of triggering a dialogue, depending on their social tendencies and current state (for example, if an Agent's plan is social, it will actively initiate a conversation).
-From a social psychology perspective, such interactions allow Agents to gain insights from others with different personalities, serving as a vital external stimulus for their own personality development.
-We aim for the depth of conversation between agents to gradually increase, enabling the agents to generate more valuable insights.
+Continuously Developing Communication: When two Agents come within a certain distance of each other, there's a probability of triggering a dialogue, depending on their social tendencies and current state (for example, if an Agent's plan is social, it will actively initiate a conversation).
+From a social psychology perspective, such interactions allow Agents to gain insights from others with different personalities, serving as a vital external stimulus for their personality development.
+We aim to gradually increase the depth of conversation between agents, enabling them to generate more valuable insights.
 To achieve this, we have implemented the dialogue memory.
 Whenever a conversation occurs, the Agents will review the summary of content previously discussed with the current interlocutor.
-Then, it determines a "further" new topic based on the previously discussed topics, and discuss around this new topic.
+Then, it determines a "further" new topic based on the previously discussed topics and discusses this new topic.
 This dialogue mechanism enhances the inspiration and viewpoint generation.
-For example, Isabella and Sophia's discussions deepened from personal development and societal needs to specific methods for maintaining creativity and mental health under social pressure, the procedure of which is shown in figure 5.
+For example, Isabella and Sophia's discussions deepened from personal development and societal needs to specific methods for maintaining creativity and mental health under social pressure, the procedure of which is shown in Figure 5.
 This mechanism mirrors real-world communication, where familiarity and discussion depth lead to increasingly inspiring and detailed insights on certain topics.